 Janis McKay, D.M.A.

-Division of Brass and Woodwind Studies, Coordinator
+Division of Brass and Woodwind Studies, Bassoon

 Janis McKay is a bassoonist, educator, and writer residing in Las Vegas, Nevada.
 She is a Professor of Music at the University of Nevada, Las Vegas (UNLV), the Principal Bassoon of the Las Vegas Philharmonic, the Contrabassoonist of the Reno Philharmonic, and the Principal Bassoon of the Classical Music Festival in Eisenstadt, Austria.